 First , link your networks with a site to site VPN.

-1- Log in to the Windows Azure Management Portal.
+1- Log in to the Microsoft Azure Management Portal.

 In the lower left-hand corner of the screen, click New.
 In the navigation pane, click Networks Services, and then click Virtual Network.
 Click Custom Create to begin the configuration wizard.